 When submitting a Bid bond, ensure that the Surety is licensed to do business in the State.

-If the Department invites alternate Bids and the Bidder elects to Bid more than one alternate, the Bidder may submit one Proposal Guaranty in the amount required for a single alternate.
+If the LPA invites alternate Bids and the Bidder elects to Bid more than one alternate, the Bidder may submit one Proposal Guaranty in the amount required for a single alternate.
 The Proposal Guaranty covers each individual Bid.

-If the Department invites combined Bids and the Bidder elects to Bid only on one package, then the Bidder must submit only one Proposal Guaranty.
-If the Bidder bids on the combined Bid package, the Bidder must submit a Proposal Guaranty in the amount required for the combined Bid.
-The combined Proposal Guaranty covers each individual Bid.

 102.10 Delivery of Bid.

-Unless otherwise indicated in the Proposal, all Bids must be submitted using the electronic Bid submission software specified in the Proposal.
-The Department will accept Bids until the time and date designated in the Notice to Bidders.
-The Department will return Bids received after the designated time to the Bidders unopened.
-The Department will return all Bids not prepared and submitted in accordance with the Proposal.
+LPA SHALL SPECIFY

 102.11 Withdrawal of Bids.

-After Bids are opened, requires that a Bidder identify a mistake in its Bid within 48 hours of the Bid opening.
-After Bids are opened the Bidder must provide a written request to withdraw a Bid already filed with the Department.
-Any Bidder for whom a request to withdraw its Bid is approved by the Department will not be permitted to participate in any manner in a contract awarded for that project for which the Bid was withdrawn.
+LPA SHALL SPECIFY

 102.12 Combination Proposals.
-The Department may elect to issue Bid Documents for projects in combination or separately, so that Bids may be submitted either on the combination or on separate units of the combination.
-The Department reserves the right to make awards on combination Bids or separate Bids to the best advantage of the Department.
-The Department will not consider combination Bids, other than those it specifically identifies in the Bid Documents.
-The Department will write separate Contracts for each individual Project included in the combination.
+The LPA may elect to issue Bid Documents for projects in combination or separately, so that Bids may be submitted either on the combination or on separate units of the combination.
+The LPA reserves the right to make awards on combination Bids or separate Bids to the best advantage of the LPA.
+The LPA will not consider combination Bids, other than those it specifically identifies in the Bid Documents.
+The LPA will write separate Contracts for each individual Project included in the combination.

 102.13 Public Opening of Bids.
-The Department will publicly open Bids at the time and place indicated in the notice to Contractors.
-The Department will announce the total Bid amount for each Bid.
+The LPA will publicly open Bids at the time and place indicated in the notice to Contractors.
+The LPA will announce the total Bid amount for each Bid.

 Bidders or their authorized agent and other interested persons are invited to the opening.

-The Department may postpone the receipt of Bid time or the opening of Bids time.
-If the Department changes the hour or the date of the receipt of Bids or the opening of Bids, it will issue an addendum or public notice to notify prospective Bidders.
+The LPA may postpone the receipt of Bid time or the opening of Bids time.
+If the LPA changes the hour or the date of the receipt of Bids or the opening of Bids, it will issue an addendum or public notice to notify prospective Bidders.

 102.14 Disqualification of Bidders.
-The Department will declare a Bid non-responsive and ineligible for award when any of the following occur:
+The LPA will declare a Bid non-responsive and ineligible for award when any of the following occur:

 A. The Bidder lacks sufficient prequalification work types or dollars to be eligible for award.